-Eragroviruses have an unspliced Rep and a unique genome organization, with a TAAGATTCC virion strand origin of replication (like becurtoviruses).
-Their genomes resemble a chimera representing different geminivirus genera.
+Eragroviruses have an unspliced replication-associated protein (Rep) and a unique genome organization, with a TAAGATTCC virion strand origin of replication (like becurtoviruses).
+Their genomes resemble a chimera with elements taken from isolates of different geminivirus genera.
 The C2 ORF is a positional analog of begomovirus, topocuvirus, and curtovirus TrAP/TrAP-like genes.
 The V1 ORF (which encodes the geminivirus capsid protein) is most similar to those of Eurasian mastreviruses.
 The eragrovirus Rep appears most closely related to those of begomoviruses, curtoviruses, and topocuviruses.

-The arrangement of potentially expressed open reading frames (ORFs) within eragrovirus genomes is similar to those described for other geminiviruses (Figure 1.Eragrovirus).
+The arrangement of potentially-expressed open reading frames (ORFs) within eragrovirus genomes is similar to those described for other geminiviruses (Figure 1.Eragrovirus).
 The locations of the two largest virion sense ORFs (V1 and V2, respectively) correspond to the positions of cp and mp genes found in other geminiviruses with monopartite genomes.
 Similarly, the two largest complementary sense ORFs (C1 and C2) occur in the same positions as rep and trap/trap-like genes found in topocuviruses, begomoviruses and curtoviruses.
-Whereas the predicted expression products of the V1 and C1 ORFs share identifiable similarities with geminivirus CP and Rep proteins, respectively, the other ORFs have no obvious homologues amongst sequences currently deposited in public databases.
-For example, whereas the V2 ORF is in an analogous position to the mp genes of other geminiviruses, its translated sequence lacks the large hydrophobic domain that characterizes mastrevirus MPs (Varsani et al., 2014).
+Whereas the predicted expression products of the V1 and C1 ORFs share identifiable similarities with geminivirus coat protein (CP) and Rep proteins, respectively, the other ORFs have no known homologues.
+For example, whereas the V2 ORF is in an analogous position to the mp genes of other geminiviruses, its translated sequence lacks the large hydrophobic domain that characterizes mastrevirus movement proteins (MP) (Varsani et al., 2014).

 All known isolates of the only species in the genus, Eragrostis curvula streak virus, have been isolated from the monocotyledonous species Eragrostis curvula (weeping love grass, a perennial grass with a distribution from southern to East Africa) in the Kwa-Zulu Natal region of South Afri- The virus causes streak symptoms similar to those encountered in mastrevirus-infected grasses (Varsani et al., 2009).

-A strain demarcation criterion has been proposed by the Geminiviridae Study Group based on nucleotide sequence identity (there is no current species demarcation criteria as the genus contains a single species).
-The six current eragrostis curvula streak virus (ECSV) isolates all share >91.6% genome-wide sequence identity.
-Based on the distribution of pairwise identities between all 15 unique pairs of these viruses, a tentative strain demarcation threshold of 94% is used (Varsani et al., 2014).
+As the genus includes a single species, no species demarcation criteria have been defined.
+Six isolates of eragrostis curvula streak virus (ECSV) all share >91.6% genome-wide sequence identity and, based on the distribution of pairwise identities, the Geminiviridae Study Group propose a tentative strain demarcation threshold of 94% (Varsani et al., 2014).
 Thus, pairs of eragrovirus full-genome sequences that have >94% pairwise identity should be considered as members/variants of the same strain.

 Support for preparation of the Online Report and Report Summaries has been provided by: